patternfly/gatsby-theme-patternfly-org/patternfly-org-demo/src/content/design-guidelines/content/writing.md

+---
-# Writing for user experience
+title: Writing for user experience
+section: content
+---

 The words we use in our products are just as important as the components or layouts.
 The right words can drive better design decisions and guide users to succeed.